 Navigating CIDP podcast series

-Join Mark Stettner (University of Duisburg-Essen, Germany) as he discusses clinical insights on chronic inflammatory demyelinating polyneuropathy (CIDP) with healthcare professionals.
+Join Mark Stettner (University of Duisburg-Essen, Germany) as he addresses clinical challenges and decision-making in chronic inflammatory demyelinating polyneuropathy (CIDP).
 The series focuses on key diagnostic considerations and therapeutic strategies to support your clinical decision-making and optimize patient outcomes.

 This podcast series is intended for healthcare professionals only.